 They came to America to live righteous and spiritual lives, rather than to get rich.
 And they didn’t let just anyone join their movement.

-Most of the Puritans who came to New England were prosperous middle-class families.
-They were different from the poor, single male immigrants who predominated immigration to other regions of America.
-They were highly literate and skilled, unlike the immigrants to Virginia, 75 percent of whom were servants.
+Most of the Puritans who came to New England came from prosperous middle-class families.
+They differed from the poor, single male immigrants who dominated immigration to other regions of America.
+They had skills and they could read, unlike the immigrants to Virginia, 75 percent of whom were servants.

-The Puritans were actually leaving stable economic lives in a corrupt England for an uncertain future in a land where they could build a City Upon a Hill.
+The Puritans actually left stable economic lives in a corrupt England for a land where they could build a City Upon a Hill.
+And yet their future was far from certain.

 'Great Giddiness' To Leave England

-The Pilgrams weren’t the first white people to populate New England.
+The Pilgrams weren’t the first Europeans to populate New England.
 Anglican fishermen and fur traders set up temporary settlements along the coast.
-They were employees of the Council of New England, a joint stock company set up by Sir Fernando Gorges and 40 friends.
+Many worked for the Council of New England, a joint stock company set up by Sir Fernando Gorges and 40 friends.
 Gorges intended to create an aristocratic Anglican colony living off fish and furs.
-It failed, and the charter was taken over by the Massachusetts Bay Company.
+It failed, and the Massachusetts Bay Company took over the charter.

-The Pilgrims of Plymouth Colony were the most extreme of the Puritan sect.
-They believed in complete separation from the corrupt Anglican church.
+The Pilgrims of Plymouth Colony had the most extreme beliefs of the Puritan sect.
+They wanted complete separation from the corrupt Anglican church.
 More moderate Puritans only sought to purify and reform the Church of England.

 King Charles I gave the Great Migration an impetus when he dissolved Parliament in 1629 and began the Eleven Years’ Tyranny.
 Charles, a high Anglican, embraced religious spectacle and persecuted Puritans.